Syeda-Hafsa-Khalid/Encryptix/project1/README.md

 Simple Landing Page:

-The landing page features a fixed header with navigation links, a main content section showcasing the power of artificial intelligence, and a footer with privacy policy and terms of service links.
+The landing page includes a fixed header with navigation links, a main section highlighting the capabilities of artificial intelligence, and a footer containing links to the privacy policy and terms of service.
-The design includes a visually appealing color scheme, centered text, and flexible box layouts to ensure proper alignment.
+The design features an attractive color palette, centered text, and flexible box layouts for optimal alignment.